SaidhbhFoley/IrisFisher/README.md

 Iris Fisher Data Set Overview
 ---
 <p> The Iris flower data set or Fisher's Iris daa set is a multivariate data set.
-It was first introduced in 1936 in R. A. Fisher's paper <e/m>"The use of multiple measurements in taxonomic problems"<e/m>.
+It was first introduced in 1936 in R. A. Fisher's paper *"The use of multiple measurements in taxonomic problems"*.
 R.A.
 Fisher was a British statistician and biologist.
-The dataset contains 50 records of the length and width of sepals and petals (in centimeters) for the three different iris species; <e/m> Iris setosa, Iris viginica, Iris versicolor<e/m>.
+The dataset contains 50 records of the length and width of sepals and petals (in centimeters) for the three different iris species; *Iris setosa, Iris viginica, Iris versicolor*.
 Based on the differences observed amongst the three species, Fisher established a linear discrimiinant model to distinguish the species from one another.<p>

 <p> The dataset contains 150 records under 5 characteristics:
 1. Sepal length (cm)
 2. Sepal width (cm)
 3. Petal leghth (cm)
 4. Petal width (cm)
-5. Species: <e/m> Iris setosa, Iris versicolor, Iris virginica<e/m>
+5. Species: *Iris setosa, Iris versicolor, Iris virginica*

 ![alt text](https://miro.medium.com/fit/c/1838/551/0*Uw37vrrKzeEWahdB)
 Image displaying the three species of Iris: *Iris versicolor, Iris setosa, Iris virginica*